 no matter where I tried to get some shut-eye, even if I was sleeping sat upright, a member of airport staff would shake me and declare ‘no sleeping! – Clipsham

-To help you plan your layover or overnight sleepover, we are here to give you the low-down on what travellers have reported back to us about their time at Beijing Capital Airport.
+To help you plan your layover or overnight sleepover, here is a quick run-down about what to expect during your time at Beijing Capital Airport.

 What to Expect